Get money-saving tips in your inbox.

 4 mins

-At a long-term care or assisted living facility, a standard tenants insurance policy should cover all of a senior’s possessions.
 After all, many residents arrive at these facilities without all the furnishings they had in their homes.

 “You might be talking about, depending on the facility, your clothes, maybe some limited furniture, pots, pans, glasses, or kitchenware,” says Rob de Pruis, national director of consumer and industry relations at the Insurance Bureau of Canada.

-The good news is tenant insurance coverage is affordable.
+The good news is that tenant insurance coverage is affordable.
 Derek Faulconer, regional manager at Westland Insurance, said these tenant insurance policies could cost as little as $300 to $400 a year.
 In some cases, tenant insurance could cost as little as $15 a month, depending on your coverage needs.

-And de Pruis says some tenants insurance policies have a $10,000 content limit, which may be more than enough for a senior moving into a facility.
+And de Pruis says some tenants' insurance policies have a $10,000 content limit, which may be more than enough for a senior moving into a facility.
 More expensive belongings, like jewelry, may require endorsements to cover them.

 How seniors can obtain contents coverage through their adult children

 Seniors might be able to obtain personal property coverage for their belongings if their adult children hold homeowner’s policies of their own.
-Stefan Tirschler, product and underwriting manager at Square One Insurance Services, says this is the case for Square One clients with a home insurance policy.

-“That extension does exist under most homeowner’s policies,” Tirschler says.
 “Even if you’re a condo owner, you’ll probably see a similar extension in there for the benefit of your parents.”

 However, Tirschler says such an extension might not cover all the expenses a senior could incur should a fire or flood destroy their home.
-For example, personal property coverage wouldn’t compensate for the cost of living in a hotel while waiting for repairs.
-Seniors who own a property in a retirement community would need to keep paying their mortgage, property taxes, and utility bills.

 “In that case, you would want to ensure that you arrange dedicated insurance with additional living expense coverage at that location,” Tirschler says.